yerramsettysuchita/MedHealth---Advanced-Health-Care-Portal/README.md

    npm start
 5. Open http://localhost:3000 in your browser.

-### Theoretical Description (350 Characters)

-Participated in the **Medicore Hackathon** and developed **MedHealth**, an advanced healthcare portal.
-Features include patient and doctor dashboards, real-time health monitoring, AI-powered health alerts, appointment scheduling, analytics, and a smart chatbot.
-Built with React, TailwindCSS, Chart.js, and Three.js for a seamless experience. 🌟💻

 ## 📚 Learn More
 ### Key Files:
 - `auth.html`: Authentication and role management.